IAB-PrivSec-program/draft-iab-privsec-confidentiality-mitigations/draft-iab-privsec-confidentiality-mitigations.md

 mechanisms are not complete protection in themselves, as intermediate nodes can still access some metadata.
 For example:

- o Two users messaging via Facebook over HTTPS are protected against passive and active attackers in the network between the users and Facebook.
+ - Two users messaging via Facebook over HTTPS are protected against passive and active attackers in the network between the users and Facebook.
 However, if Facebook is a collaborator in an exfiltration attack, their communications can still be monitored.
 They would need